biocorecrg/nextflow-course-2025-spring/docs/nextflow_2.rst

 .. note::
-	The file "test.fa" is available in the `github repository of the course <https://github.com/biocorecrg/nextflow-course-2023-fall/tree/main/testdata>`__
+	The file "test.fa" is available in the `github repository itself.

 This value can be overridden when calling the script: